Final report for LNE22-451R

 Learning Outcomes

-Farmers have expressed a knowledge gain related to interseeding in the following areas:
+Farmers and service providers have noted knowledge gain in the following areas:

-• Farmer participants have been seeding cover crops in the same pass as fertilizer sidedressing applications, resulting in added soil health benefits with no additional labor.
+- Farmer participants have been seeding cover crops in the same pass as fertilizer sidedressing applications and/or cultivation passes, resulting in added soil health benefits with no additional labor.

-• Understanding of the benefit of seed incorporation for interseeding success related to germination rate and weed competition.
+- Understanding the benefit of seed incorporation for interseeding success.

 Project Outcomes

 One of our farm collaborators from Southern Maine has always struggled to get fall cover crops planted on more than 60% of their land.
 They produce a wide diversity of crops including a lot of late season brassicas.
 Between those late harvests, much of the farm being on wet soils that stay wet after harvest, and the business of the harvest season, cover cropping in time to get germination was often not feasible.
-After trialing interseeding on one sweet corn succession in 2023, the farmers spent the winter retooling fertilizer spin spreaders and drop spreaders to make distribution of cover crop seed more efficient.
+After trialing interseeding on one sweet corn succession in 2022, the farmers spent the winter retooling fertilizer spin spreaders and drop spreaders to make distribution of cover crop seed more efficient.
 They also ensured that the size of hoppers was sufficient to carry fertilizer and cover crop seed.
 This allowed for them to distribute cover crop seed and fertilizer at the same time, costing them no extra time beyond the labor of sidedressing.
-In 2024, they interseeded 85% of their land and were able to traditionally plant cover crops on the majority of the remaining open ground.
+Over the winter of 2023/'24, they spent more time modifying equipment to increase efficiency and the uniformity of seed rates and distribution In 2024, they interseeded 75% of their land and were able to traditionally plant cover crops on the majority of the remaining open ground.